1. Purpose of this policy

 - for our event attendees and organisation members and supporters, to monitor equal opportunities and the accessibility of our services;

-- to ensure our provision is sensitive to health needs of participants;
+- to ensure our provision is sensitive to the health needs of participants;

 - in the interests of positive action / anti-oppression, where we’re running opportunities e.g. events with limited places, if several candidates match our criteria equally, we may use this data to prioritise applications from members of underrepresented groups;

-- where you voluntarily share information about your political views or your trade union membership as a NU member or supporter, which we use to understand your interests and ensure we are providing appropriate and relevant services.
+- where you voluntarily share information about your political views or your trade union membership as a NU member or supporter, which we use to understand your interests and ensure we are providing appropriate and relevant services and campaigns.

 In other limited cases, we may collect sensitive personal data about you.
 We only collect sensitive personal data if there is a clear reason for doing so; and only do so with your explicit consent.